Topologically semisimple and topologically perfect topological rings

 so $\eta(f)=(f_x)_{x\in X}$.
 This proves that the family of morphisms~$(f_x)$ is summable in the agreeable category~$\sA$.
 Finally, the same continuity axiom~(i) implies that

 so the two notions of infinite summation agree. \end{proof}

 Notice that the converse assertion to Lemma~\ref{agreeable-agreement-lemma} certainly does \emph{not} hold in general.
 In fact, endowing all the abelian groups $\Hom_\sA(M,N)$ with the discrete topology defines a complete, separated right topological additive category structure on any additive category $\sA$ in such a way that no infinite family of nonzero morphisms converges to zero in $\Hom_\sA(M,N)$.
-So a right topological structure on an additive category $\sA$ has to be nontrivial enough in order to be useful.

 A \emph{topologically agreeable} category $\sA$ is an agreeable additive category endowed with a complete, separated right topological additive category structure in such a way that, for any two objects $M$, $N\in\sA$, every summable family of morphisms $f_x\:M\rarrow N$ converges to zero in the topology of $\Hom_\sA(M,N)$.